liip/limmatstrasse-183/README.md

 There will also be a shower and the Limmat is nearby for some jogging or swimming.

-The plan is to move in at the 1st of April, but that depends a little bit on the builders and if they are really finished until then.
+The plan is to move in some time after the 1st of April

 ## Getting there